hlaineka/seppo/README.md

 controllers and models for games, users, instructors, players, tasks, multiple choices
 Next populate (by hand, if I had time I would make a script / test) and build views to show data so that correct functionality can be checked

+After taking a look at things, I decided to create (kind of mock or temporary) views for different tables with option to add data.
+First step was to make it work with users.
+My main goal for now is to make users table have all the methods, make some form of views etc, so that those could be used to develop other endpoints.